HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 ### ii.
 This is a Guide!

-**If you have a slightly different computer you should follow the one and only guide to install macOS, provided by [Dortania](https://dortania.github.io/OpenCore-Install-Guide/)**
+**If you have a slightly different computer, you should follow the one and only guide to macOS installation guide provided by [Dortania](https://dortania.github.io/OpenCore-Install-Guide/)**

 </br>